 Refer to the separate Quick Start guide that was included in the box.
-If you lose yours, a new copy (along with this manual and all other documentation) may be downloaded at dj.rane.com.

-To keep up with the latest tips, and to check for Scratch Live software updates, visit the Official Scratch Live Forum at serato.com
+If you lose yours, a new copy (along with this manual and all other documentation) may be downloaded at rane. com/sl3.html.
+To keep up with the latest tips, and to check for Scratch Live software updates, visit the Official Scratch Live Forum at serato. com.